 Role of Parent/Guardian:

 Schools need the support of parents in order to meet legitimate expectations with regard to good behaviour and discipline.
-Schools can more easily implement a policy on behaviour and discipline if they receive the active support of the parents.
-For this reason, parents sign the acceptance form supporting the implementation of the Behaviour Policy for St Mochta’s National School.
-Parents can co-operate with the school by encouraging their children to abide by the school rules, by visiting the school when requested to do so by the Principal or other members of staff, by ensuring that homework is allocated due time and effort by the child, and that the child uses the correct dress code.
-Please communicate regularly with the school about factors likely to affect the behaviour of your child in school.
-Regular attendance in school is vital.
-Lack of attendance at school will come to the attention of the Educational Welfare Officer.
+For this reason, parents are required to sign the acceptance form supporting the implementation of the Behaviour Policy for St Mochta’s National School.
+Parents can co-operate with the school by encouraging their children to abide by the school rules.

 Role of Teacher:

-Healthy relationships by their very nature involve fun, sharing, laughter, trust and honesty.
-However, conflict and disharmony are equally part of relationships.
-Through the S.P.H.E (Social, Personal and Health Education) programme in St Mochta’s National School, teachers will endeavour to teach how to deal with conflict by practising different techniques that focus on identifying the problem and exploring possible solutions: for example, pupils can learn how to compromise, apologise, to receive an apology and to forgive.
-In this context, children are taught to become familiar with passive, aggressive and assertive behaviour.
-The teaching staff seeks to promote a strong sense of community within the school, which involves a high level of co-operation among staff and between pupils and parents.
+The teaching staff seeks to promote a strong sense of community within the school, which involves a high level of cooperation among staff and between pupils and parents.
 Staff will respond promptly and firmly to any instance of unacceptable behaviour during school hours or whilst in a supervisory capacity.

 Role of Principal:

 The overall responsibility for discipline within a school rests with the Principal.
 The Principal will always endeavour to facilitate meetings between parents and teachers.
 It is the Principal’s responsibility to ensure that the school’s Code of Behaviour and Discipline is administered in a manner, which is consistent and fair to all pupils.
-He/she will be assisted in this regard by the teaching staff, Deputy Principal, those teachers with posts of responsibility regarding school behaviour.
+The Principal will be assisted in this regard by the Deputy Principal, teachers and all other school personnel.

 The Role of the B.O.M: